We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Hands-free calls: People do not need to put their ear to their mobile phone to hear as the audio streams directly into their hearing aids.

-- Control via a smartphone: Some Bluetooth hearing aids are compatible with mobile phones, allowing people to control volume and settings discreetly and efficiently.
+- Smartphone control: Some Bluetooth hearing aids are compatible with mobile phones, allowing people to control volume and settings discreetly and efficiently.

 - Connection to hearing loops: Hearing loops, which provide a magnetic wireless connection to hearing aids, are usually available in public venues such as theaters and courts.
-They can cut out background noises and are compatible with most hearing aids when users connect by setting their hearing aid to the Telecoil “T” setting.
+They can cut out background noises and are compatible with most hearing aids when users set their hearing aid to the Telecoil “T” setting to connect.

 Bluetooth hearing aids have various features, including smartphone and computer connectivity and smartphone-compatible apps that allow people to control volumes and settings.

-However, a person may wish to consider several factors before buying a Bluetooth hearing aid.
+However, a person may wish to consider several factors before buying these devices.

 Some Bluetooth products are more expensive than other hearing aids due to their connectivity features.
 Individuals may wish to consider this when budgeting for a new hearing aid.

 Bluetooth hearing aids may also consume battery life quicker than other hearing aids.
-With this in mind, people may wish to purchase Bluetooth hearing aids with rechargeable batteries and consider whether the benefits outweigh the need to change or recharge the device batteries more regularly.
+With this in mind, people may wish to purchase these products that use rechargeable batteries and consider whether the benefits outweigh the need to change or recharge the batteries more regularly.

 Some companies may offer hearing aids that are compatible with Apple’s patented Bluetooth technology.
 This allows a direct connection between a hearing aid and certain Apple products, reducing battery use.

 Another consideration is that some Bluetooth hearing aids may require a streamer to keep in a pocket or around the neck.
-Some people may find this inconvenient and may prefer purchasing a Bluetooth or non-Bluetooth hearing aid that does not require a streamer.
+Some people may find this inconvenient and may prefer purchasing a Bluetooth or non-Bluetooth hearing aid that does not require this component.

 Many Bluetooth hearing aids come in different styles, including receiver-in-ear and behind-the-ear variants.
-A person should ensure that the hearing aid they consider purchasing comes in the style they require.
+A person should ensure that the hearing aid they are purchasing comes in the style they require.

 Several companies manufacture Bluetooth hearing aids.
 Below are four examples of these products that people may consider purchasing.